 For additional information, please contact:

-Professor of Health and Physical Education; Director, Athletic Training Program
+Assistant Professor of Kinesiology; Director, Athletic Training Program